Career Advice

 How to Write a Thank You Email After an Interview (with 4 Examples!)

-Sending your interviewer a thank you note after speaking does just that – it leaves a stronger first impression of you and makes you a more memorable candidate even after the interview is over.
+Sending your interviewer a thank you note after speaking can help to separate you from the pack – it leaves a stronger first impression of you and makes you a more memorable candidate, even after the interview is over.

 Why Write a Thank You Email (Objective of Thank You Notes)